Skip to main content

 Here is the technical reality.
 We use a vector database to find semantically relevant notes - that's standard.
 But then, for those specific results, we traverse the knowledge graph.
 We might go three layers deep.
 This pulls in the 'family tree' of the concept.

 Why does this matter?
-Because in a complex business, the answer to a question in sales is often hidden in a product document from six months ago.
+Because in a complex business, the answer to a question in sales is often hidden in a product document from six months ago — a particularly critical pattern for AI sales intelligence systems where revenue insights are scattered across disconnected documentation.
 A vector search won't find that connection if the vocabulary is different.
 But a graph search will find it instantly if the link exists.

 You create a situation where the agent understands context not just by 'domain specific knowledge that we found semantically, but also all of the connected concepts.'
 It mimics human associative thinking.
 When you think about a project, you recall the people, the meetings, and the constraints associated with it - not just files with similar names.